Advanced

 Operational considerations

-Cost scales with silence, not with speech.
+Cost scales with uncertainty, not with speech.
 The agent is cheapest when it is confident — one retrieval, one generation, done.
 It is most expensive when the caller is vague, because the planner loops.
 Instrument the average number of agentic RAG iterations per call and alert when it drifts upward; it is almost always the leading indicator of a knowledge-base regression.